Kamikaze

 With the plan for a 3 o'clock sortie, I put on a hachimaki (headband) with a red circle on front and plotted our course on a chart.
 Even though I am truly just waiting for my life, the enemy task force fears our special attacks and will make an escape soon to outside the attack area.
 In the end they will cancel the sortie.

 From 0730 to 1030, we went to air-raid shelters because of B-29 attacks.
-There was a night sortie of the Ōka special attack unit.
+There was a night sortie of the Ōka Special Attack Unit.
 I wish them success.

 April 29